-Solution: We recognize this as a statement that has "wrong logic".
+We recognize this as a statement that has "wrong logic".
 We can point out the logical error by describing a structure where the conclusion is false.
-An example of such a structure would be a hypothetical August where it rains only on August 1st but it is windy both on August 1st and August 15th.
+An example of such a structure would be a hypothetical August where it rains only on August 1st but it is windy both on Problem 145 True or false?
+Consider the sentence August 1st and August 15th.

-Problem 141 Which vocabulary does the following unary structure \mathcal{M} have:
+Problem 141 Which vocabulary does the following unary structure M have:

-Problem 142 Which vocabulary does the following tile model \mathcal{M} have:
+Problem 142 Which vocabulary does the following tile model M have:

-Problem 143 Which vocabulary does the following colored graph \mathcal{M} have?
+Problem 143 Which vocabulary does the following colored graph M have?
 The colors are indicated with letters: "B" means blue and "Y" means yellow.